Is it useful for job hunting? I tried "Yonpita" and it turned out to be surprisingly accurate

 This diagnosis divides a person's personality and behavioral tendencies into four categories based on their "desire type."

-Commanding type (extroversion x concrete) : A type with a strong desire to win and produce results, who demonstrates leadership and drive.
+Commanding type (extroverted x concrete): This type has a strong desire to win and achieve results, and exhibits leadership and initiative.

-Attention type (extroversion x abstract) : A type with a strong desire to be noticed, recognized, and relied upon, who places importance on emotional connections.
+Attention-seeking type (extroverted x abstract): This type has a strong desire to be noticed, recognized, and relied upon, and values emotional connection.

-Idealistic type (introversion x abstract) : A type that values their own values and beliefs, and places importance on inner satisfaction and the realization of ideals.
+Idealistic type (introverted x abstract): This type values their own values and beliefs, and prioritizes inner satisfaction and the realization of their ideals.

 I got diagnosed!

-I actually tried it myself, and the diagnosis result was a rule type
+I actually tried it myself, and the diagnostic resultpattern-basedwas

 It's true that I like to understand, speculate, and hypothesize about how things work and the rules of things (whether I'm right or not is another matter, haha).
 I also feel that I tend to think about things with an emphasis on rationality and whether they make sense.
 On the other hand, when I'm working on something, I want to be convinced of the background and mechanisms before checking the procedures and rules, and I can get a little flustered when something unexpected happens, so I see that as a weakness of mine